- All Ages

 No, there are no baby changing facilities.

 Yes, you can bring a picnic.

 Yes, snacks are available.

 Yes, Bath Postal Museum is wheelchair friendly.

-Bath Postal Museum has not told us if they are fully pushchair friendly.
+No, Bath Postal Museum have stated they are not pushchair friendly.

 Bath Postal Museum has not told us if they are dog friendly.